top of page

 • 3 min read

-The digital dollar can save the dollar via freeing it from private debt.
+The digital dollar can save the dollar via freeing it from debt form.

 A financial turmoil driven by mass defaults can destroy a currency.

-A currency's strength aligns with the safety of debt denominated in that currency.
+A currency's strength hinges on the safety of the debt denominated in that currency.

 Currencies are as strong as their economies

-Demand for a currency aligns with the safety of debt denominated in that currency.
+A currency's demand is strictly related to the safety of the debt denominated in that currency.
 In economic downturns, economic entities increasingly default on their debt.
-Lenders would not be willing to store value in the assets with soaring defaults.
-As lenders flee financial assets, demand for the currency would also fall.
+Lenders react to mass defaults by fleeing risky.
+As lenders flee financial assets, demand for the currency could also fall.

 As long as currencies merely exist in debt forms, their demand will be driven by the demand to financial assets in that currency.
 The currency-debt relationship might impair a currency's strength in a protracted recession.
 Mass defaults can destroy the currency.

-A reserve currency is not exempted from the destructive power a depression.
-If the US economy tumbles in a protracted recession, defaults might soar to unprecedented levels.
-Borrowers' equity would melt across record high delinquencies.
-While private debt issuers are on the brink, the dollar's credibility would also goes under.
-Demand for the dollar would substantially fall due to the run from dollar denominated liabilities.
+A reserve currency is not exempted from the destructive power of a depression.
+If the US economy tumbles in a protracted recession, defaults might soar to unprecedented levels jeopardizing banks' equities.
+When the US banks are on the brink, the dollar's credibility would also be questioned.
+In such a case, the government's insurance on deposits may not be enough to stop a a bank run which may not only lead to the cash withdrawals in dollars but also to the conversion of the dollar to alternative currencies, cryptos or physical gold.
+Demand for the dollar hence would substantially fall due to the run from the dollar deposits and cash.
 A protracted depression might thus result in the demise of the dollar as the reserve currency.

 The digital dollar